Skip to main content

 • Support build-out to areas with existing service not meeting the needs of the community.

-• Lift-up an entire region and accelerate the build-out or allow a provider to pursue innovative financing to save residents money over the long term.
+• Lift up an entire region and accelerate the build-out or allow a provider to pursue innovative financing to save residents money over the long term.

 Amount of Eligible Pledged Match

-• Pledges made after September 15, 2022, and before May 31, 2023, will be matched dollar-for-dollar up to $100,000 per town.
+• Pledges made prior to September 15, 2022 will be matched dollar-for-dollar up to $200,000 per town.

-• Pledges made prior to September 15, 2022, during the initial phase of the program will be matched dollar-for-dollar up to $200,000 per town.
+• Pledges made after September 15, 2022 and before May 31, 2023 will be matched dollar-for-dollar up to $100,000 per town.

-• The VCBB reserves the right to increase available match per town going forward and retroactively if private funding is identified to support this program.
+• VCBB reserves the right to increase available match per town going forward and retroactively if private funding is identified to support this program.

-• The VCBB encourages towns and CUDs to seek out additional match opportunities that further multiply the impact of town-pledged ARPA funds.
+• VCBB encourages towns and CUDs to seek out additional match opportunities that further multiply the impact of town-pledged ARPA funds.
 This could include local businesses, philanthropic organizations, or individuals.

 • Pledges received will be posted on this webpage.
 Pledges will be matched on a first come, first served basis.
 Towns will be notified if the amount pledged by towns exceeds the amount currently budgeted for the program ($5 million).
-The VCBB reserves the right to increase the amount available for the pledge program.
+VCBB reserves the right to increase the amount available for the pledge program.

-• Match will not be paid out by the VCBB until summer of 2023 and will be distributed by an amendment to an approved construction grant that specifies the amount and the expansion of scope resulting from the match and match dollars.
+• Match will not be paid out by VCBB until summer of 2023 and will be distributed by an amendment to an approved construction grant that specifies the amount and the expansion of scope resulting from the match and match dollars.
 If the entity chooses to save the town and match dollars to serve as match for BEAD, an alternative agreement will be developed.

-Conditions of the Pledged Match
+Conditions of Pledged Match

 • Pledges made by towns in communities that are members of a CUD must go to the CUD.